Safety Center User Guide

 Benchmarking and Data

-How are assets compared?
+How are assets and/or drivers compared?

 In the safety benchmarking data, why do the fleets and assets in the cluster that are compared vary from day-to-day?
 How does this impact my interpretation of my fleet’s performance?